 I was born on December 19, 1979, in Ascoli Piceno, Italy.
 After completing high school, I pursued university studies and graduated in Computer Science at the University of Bologna in December 2003.
 Since then, I've been actively engaged in the digital world, technology, and everything related to my field of study and interests.

-I work in IT consulting, training, research, and publishing, primarily focusing on operating systems and the application of new technologies in the IT sector.
-I am the CEO of an IT company and also collaborate with other businesses in the development of systems, designing complex networks, and optimizing structures.
-I have written articles for major Italian magazines on GNU/Linux, including Linux Magazine and Linux&C. I collaborated with the Debian Translation Project between 1997 and 1998, the Ubuntu community, and many other developers.
+I work in IT consulting, training, research, and publishing, with a primary focus on operating systems and the application of new technologies in the IT sector.
+I am the CEO of ProdottoInRete and collaborate with other businesses in the development of systems, designing complex networks, and optimizing structures.
+I have also authored articles for major Italian magazines, including Linux Magazine and Linux&C, with a special focus on GNU/Linux.

 I have a daily hands-on experience with *BSD systems, especially FreeBSD, as well as NetBSD, OpenBSD, DragonFlyBSD, and their derivatives.
 Additionally, I work extensively with Linux, with my main choices for servers being Alpine Linux, Debian, and Ubuntu Server (LTS).
 You can find some of my technical insights and discoveries on my blog, IT Notes.

 I currently reside with my wife in the picturesque city of Ferrara, a place that offers an exceptional quality of life and countless breathtaking views.